paldhous/NICAR/2016/md_raw/gephi.md

 ![](./img/gephi_3.jpg)

-In the `Available Plugins` tab, look for the [JSONExporter](https://marketplace.gephi.org/plugin/json-exporter/) plugin -- you can use the `Search` box to find them, if necessary.
+In the `Available Plugins` tab, look for the [JSON Exporter](https://marketplace.gephi.org/plugin/json-exporter/) plugin -- you can use the `Search` box to find them, if necessary.
 Then click `Install`.

 After installing plugins, you may be prompted to restart Gephi, which you should do.